NodeBB/docs/src/docs/installing/os/freebsd.md

 This setup has been verified using a clean jail without any modifications.

 For this example we are using:
-- Redis for the database
+- `Redis` for the database
 - `/user/home/nodebb` for the home directoy of the new `nodebb` user
 - `/user/local/www/nodebb` for the new public directoy of NodeBB

-The rest ist fairly straight forwarded:
+The rest is fairly straight forwarded:
 - This user needs to be created prior the installation with:
 ```
 pw user add -n nodebb -m -s /bin/sh -d /usr/home/nodebb -c "NodeBB User"